 In part, it shall be the duty of the commission to assist in the planning, coordination and promotion of county and local programs with a historic, cultural, or festival nature.
 Members will oversee the provision of county services and the allocation of county money to cultural programs, encouraging the maximum service and accountability in return for tax dollars.

-Mary Klehr (6/18) Mary Klehr holds a joint MMSD/UW-Madison position as an Elementary Teacher Educator working to prepare skilled and caring new teachers for culturally diverse public schools.
-Mary also coordinates the MMSD Classroom Action Research Program, which supports teachers in examining their own practice through reflective inquiry.
+Mary Klehr holds a joint MMSD/UW-Madison appointment as an elementary teacher educator working to prepare skilled and caring new teachers for culturally diverse public schools.
+She also coordinates the MMSD Classroom Action Research Program, supporting teachers in studying instructional practice.

-Before becoming a teacher and teacher educator, Mary studied with George Houston Bass at Brown University's Rites & Reason Theatre, a research-to-performance theater company in Providence that is one of the oldest producing Black theaters in the U.S., and also worked as a creative drama and children's theater specialist in Boston and Madison.
-Mary earned her MA in Educational Theater and completed a Curriculum & Instruction dissertation featuring K-12 teachers who use arts-based research methods to study classroom life.
+Before becoming a teacher, Klehr studied with George Houston Bass at Brown University's Rites & Reason Theatre, a research-to-performance company and one of the oldest producing Black theaters in the U.S., and worked as a creative drama specialist in Boston and Madison.
+At UW-Madison, she earned a masters in Educational Theater and completed a Curriculum & Instruction dissertation featuring K-12 teachers who use arts-based research methods to study classroom life.
 Klehr brings a strong commitment to engaging children in the arts and highlighting connections between community, advocacy, and the arts.

 The Ritcherson Companies is an “uncommon communications”® company. *Roderick Ritcherson, President, has over 40 years of experience in providing corporate services, over 20 years of experience providing services to non-profits.